noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

  				- Using GitHub API it's pretty easy to upload large files as GitHub release assets (we're also using this to host localization files for our uploadstrings.py script)
    				- Problem: The GitHub 'fine grained' access tokens don't let you permit release asset *uploads* but not *downloads*.
        					So if we wanted to run this in the user's browsers, e.g. for MMF Feedback Assistant, we couldn't keep the sysdiagnose files private.
-			- Also see: 'About large files on GitHub' (didn't read thoroughly, yet): https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github
+			- Also see: GitHub's article 'About large files on GitHub' (didn't read thoroughly, yet): https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github

   		- Custom cloud upload service
 			- AWS: